Masashi-desu/zmk-layout-shift-MacWin/README.md

         default_layer {
             bindings = <
-                &kp EQUAL    // Will output = normally, but _ when layout shift is active &tog_ls        // Toggle layout shift on/off
+                &kp EQUAL    // Will output = normally, but _ when layout shift is active for JIS layout &tog_ls        // Toggle layout shift on/off
                 &tog_ls_on     // Turn layout shift on
                 &tog_ls_off    // Turn layout shift off